DyssolTEC/Dyssol-open/Documentation/004_development/models_development.rst

 	2. Configure template project ``ModelsCreatorSDK``.

-After builiding your own new solvers, the functionality of them can be applied in all units by adding them as :ref:`unit parameters <label-unitParameters>`.
+After builiding your own new solvers, the functionality of them can be applied in all units by adding them as :ref:`unit parameters <sec.development.api.class_up>`.

-Basically, all solvers have a set of constant functions and parameters, which are available in each new solver (:ref:`label-externalSolver`). and a set of specific ones, which depend on the solver’s type.
+Basically, all solvers have a set of constant functions and parameters, which are available in each new solver (:ref:`sec.development.api.class_basesolver`). and a set of specific ones, which depend on the solver’s type.
 New types of solvers can be added upon request and will include a set of parameters and functions that are needed to solve a specific problem.

-You can implement several solvers of one type (e.g. with different models) and then choose a specific one to use it in unit by user interface, please refer to section :ref:`label-unitParameters` in :ref:`sec.development.api`.
+You can implement several solvers of one type (e.g. with different models) and then choose a specific one to use it in unit by user interface, please refer to section :ref:`sec.development.api.class_up` in :ref:`sec.development.api`.

 ..
 There is also detailed information about :ref:`label-DAE`, with which you can solve systems of differential-algebraic equations automatically.

 Please notice that in the current version of Dyssol, only :ref:`label-agg-solvers` is available for solver development.
 The following solvers are implemented by means of :ref:`open-source libraries <label-equationSolvers>` connected to Dyssol and thus cannot be developed by yourself.

-	- :ref:`label-externalSolver`
+	- :ref:`sec.development.api.class_basesolver`

 	- :ref:`label-DAEsolver` for dynamic units